zapier/visual-builder/docs/_partners/zap-templates.md

 - Zapier’s App Directory
 - Zapier’s onboarding experience
-- In many of Zapier's 1,300+ integration partners' apps and sites
+- In many of Zapier's thousands of integration partners' apps and sites

 Zap Templates can also be featured inside your site and content to help your users start using Zapier integrations.
 The more Zap Templates you create and the more users they have, the more likely they are to be featured.
 This helps your Zapier integration gain popularity and rise the ranks of the [Zapier Partner Program](https://zapier.com/platform/partner-program).

 You can create Zap Templates for any public Zapier integration, or for any integration that has applied for publishing.
 Once you apply for publishing your integration, you will need to build at least 10 Zap Templates in the [Zap Template Creator](https://zapier.com/developer/zap-templates/create) to help people start using your integration.

-> Expected time to create a Zap Template: 10 minutes.
+> Expected time to create a Zap Template: <10 minutes.

 ![Example Zap Template](https://cdn.zapier.com/storage/photos/c89bedd08435ca8e9dc42b348eca732c.gif)
 _An example Zap Template that automatically saves Gmail attachments to Google Drive—a handy way to speed up email file management._

+## How to Choose Zap Templates To Build

+You know your users best.
+Zap Templates should be built first and foremost to encourage people to adopt the usecases _you_ know are most valuable to your users.
+We recommend sourcing from your support teams, customer surveys, and internal usage of your product to determine all the various apps and workflows your users rely on every day - templatize and promote those!

+These should be broad usecases with a starter user in mind - they are often simple, with 2 and rarely 3 steps.
+Zap Templates should also illustrate the widest possible range of pairings.
+Focus primarily on templatizing usecases with the apps you hear about the most, but we also recommend exploring our [App Directory](https://zapier.com/apps) by category and making templates for other apps in the same categories as your more popular pairings.

+Please review the entire style guide below before submitting templates for review, and take particular note of our [Rejected Zap Templates](https://platform.zapier.com/partners/zap-templates#rejected-zap-templates) section.
+Templates that do not comply with our style guide will be rejected - preparing in advance will save you time with rounds of iteration if changes are required.

 ## How to Build a Zap Template